US Police Officer – Basketball Cop Game Changer Story

 Gainesville Police Department to express their joy with the video.

-In one day, I became a US police officer who was simply doing my job, to some sort of international hero.
+One day, I became a US police officer who was doing my job to some international hero.
 I began reading the thousands of comments on Facebook.

-Most of the comments were thanking me for how I handled the call and stating that there needed to be more officers like me.
+Most of the comments were thanking me for handling the call and stating that there needed to be more officers like me.

-As I appreciated the beautiful things that viewers were saying, I couldn’t help feeling a little saddened and surprised by the fact that so many people thought that what I did was extraordinary.
+As I appreciated the beautiful things that viewers were saying, I couldn’t help feeling a little saddened and surprised that so many people thought that what I did was extraordinary.

 As Law Enforcement Officers, we know the importance of building relationships with the communities we work in by interacting with citizens and building trust.